darya-makarenko/react-bot-widget/README.md

 ## To start this demo
 Please, follow the next steps:
 - !Skip this step in case you have your own server!

 Go to the "react-bot-widget/demo-server/myapp/" folder and open cmd.
-Enter nodemon app.js to start the demo-server.
+Enter "nodemon app.js" to start the demo-server.
 - Go to the root folder and open cmd.
 Then enter "npm install" > "npm start".

 NB: I assume that you have npm installed.
 If not, please, follow the [guide](https://www.npmjs.com/get-npm).